 urinary tract infection.

-help you in your recovery.
-You will most likely go home with a sheet of care
+You will most likely go home with a sheet of

-instructions including who to contact if a problem arises.
-These instructions
+instructions including whom to contact if you have a problem.

 - Which medicines you are